Earth / Arts

 About the project

 TRACES is celebrated Tasmanian photographer Chris Bell’s sixth book.
-OUTSIDE THE BOX / Earth Arts Rights is partnering with Chris to publish and distribute TRACES under our imprint ‘An Artist’s Own Book’.
+OUTSIDE THE BOX / Earth Arts Rights has partnered with Chris to publish and distribute TRACES under our imprint ‘An Artist’s Own Book’.

 A passionate naturalist, Chris has been photographing wild places and wild things for over 40 years.
 Born in Singleton, New South Wales, he moved to Tasmania in 1972 to join the campaign to save Lake Pedder.
 He is a deeply committed conservationist and was a founding member of both The Wilderness Society and the Tasmanian National Parks Association.